FOREX-Yen hits 2-month low versus dollar after Yellen hearing

 * Yellen suggests U.S. stimulus to remain for now

-LONDON, Nov 15 (Reuters) - The yen hit a two-month low against the dollar on Friday after a robust defence of Federal Reserve stimulus from Chair nominee Janet Yellen boosted investors’ appetite for riskier assets.
+LONDON, Nov 15 (Reuters) - The yen fell to a two-month low against the dollar and a four-year trough versus sterling on Friday after a robust defence of Federal Reserve stimulus from Chair nominee Janet Yellen, read as showing there would be no reduction any time soon.

 Options markets showed some investors betting on more dollar strength versus the yen in the weeks to come.

-However, Yellen’s more dovish comments put little downward pressure on the dollar versus currencies which have benefited most from the flood of Fed liquidity in the banking system.
-Against a basket of currencies it was down marginally at 81.021.
+However, Yellen’s more dovish comments failed to have much of a negative impact on the dollar against the currencies against which it has tended to suffer due to the flood of Fed liquidity in the banking system.
+Against a basket of currencies it was steady at 81.054.

 “The dollar only reacted very moderately as Yellen signalled continuity,” said George Saravelos, currency strategist at Deutsche Bank.